 - Treatment for your injuries

 - Miscellaneous expenses (bus fares, painkillers etc)

 It is always worthwhile seeking guidance from fully qualified personal injury solicitors who specialise in accidents at work.
+We are experts in ensuring that your relationship with your employer is maintained to its best level.
 We have an expert understanding of the process that a claimant will face and can process your no win no fee claim efficiently and in a hassle-free manner.
-Contact Direct 2 Compensation for confidential, friendly advice and we can start looking after you and your work injury compensation claim.
+Contact Direct 2 Compensation for confidential, friendly advice and we can start looking after you and your work accident compensation claim.